shuchu11/MS-NUK-Leo/LearningNote/Physical-Layer-BackgroundKnowledge.md

     - OFDM Symbols: units in time

-    - Together they form the resource grid, the basic unit for scheduling and transmission.
+    - Together they form the **resource grid**, the basic unit for scheduling and transmission.

 This structure enables simultaneous support for: